huggingface/blog/mixtral.md

 print(tokenizer.decode(output[0], skip_special_tokens=True))
 ```

-Read more about QLoRA in the bitsandbytes 4-bit quantization section of the documentation [here](https://huggingface.co/docs/transformers/quantization#4-bit)
+This 4-bit quantization technique was introduced in the [QLoRA paper](https://huggingface.co/papers/2305.14314), you can read more about it in the corresponding section of [the documentation](https://huggingface.co/docs/transformers/quantization#4-bit) or in [this post](https://huggingface.co/blog/4bit-transformers-bitsandbytes).

 ### Load Mixtral with GPTQ

-GPTQ algorithm is a post-training quantization technique where each row of the weight matrix is quantized independently to find a version of the weights that minimizes the error.
+The GPTQ algorithm is a post-training quantization technique where each row of the weight matrix is quantized independently to find a version of the weights that minimizes the error.
 These weights are quantized to int4, but they’re restored to fp16 on the fly during inference.
-In contrary to QLoRA, GPTQ needs the model to be calibrated with a dataset in order to be quantized.
-Already ready-to-use GPTQ models are shared on 🤗 Hub by [TheBloke](https://huggingface.co/TheBloke) for anyone to use these models without the need of calibrating them.
+In contrast with 4-bit QLoRA, GPTQ needs the model to be calibrated with a dataset in order to be quantized.
+Ready-to-use GPTQ models are shared on the 🤗 Hub by [TheBloke](https://huggingface.co/TheBloke), so anyone can use them without having to calibrate them first.

 For Mixtral, we had to tweak the calibration approach by making sure we **do not** quantize the expert gating layers for better performance.
 The final perplexity (lower is better) of the quantized model is `4.40` vs `4.25` for the half-precision model.
-The quantized model can be found [here](https://huggingface.co/TheBloke/Mixtral-8x7B-v0.1-GPTQ) and to run it with 🤗 transformers you first need to update `auto-gptq` and `optimum` libraries:
+The quantized model can be found [here](https://huggingface.co/TheBloke/Mixtral-8x7B-v0.1-GPTQ), and to run it with 🤗 transformers you first need to update the `auto-gptq` and `optimum` libraries:

 ```bash
 pip install -U optimum auto-gptq